kevin39/RT6eMyWay_InfiniteLoopFix/README.md

 Bug causes :
 - Mac OS system add a lot of hidden files starting with a dot.
 Originally, RT6/eMyWay system doesn't ignore these file but import them into into the GPS memory.
-After importing these files, the GPS is now unable to update its database.
+After importing these files, the GPS is to update anymore its database.

 Bug fix :
-- The script remove all temp file locked but doesn't fix the problem.
-You'll can update you RT6 with a USB-key prepared on a Mac or cleaned.
+- The script remove all temp file  but doesn't fix the problem itself.
+You'll can update you RT6 with a clean USB-key.

 How to run